devgpcodelabs/richtext_from_string/docs/README.md

 annotations don't prevent you from inserting characters.

 One very interesting use case is that you don't need to split your translations anymore.
-This was necessary if you wanted to achieve different click behaviour and different styling for some parts of the text.
+This was necessary if you wanted to achieve click behaviour and different styling for some parts of the text.
 Also, languages are very different.
 And the order of words is different in each language, which can force you to rearrange your split translations in your multi-language application, which is quite annoying.